Lonmay Parish Church Profile

 The dedication and commitment of this group of people is greatly appreciated and enables the Church to continue to provide the wide and diverse activities outlined in this section.

-This takes place on a rota basis and members, along with friends from Crimond Church, attend the local hospital on a Sunday evening singing hymns to patients on the wards.
-This is really appreciated by the patients who are able to choose hymns.
+This takes place on a rota basis with other Churches in the Fraserburgh area.
+Members and friends of Lonmay and Crimond Churches visit the local hospital on a Sunday evening to sing hymns to patients on the wards.
+This is really appreciated by the patients who are invited to choose hymns for the Group to sing.

-The club is held monthly from September to March in Lonmay Hall and is open to all members of Lonmay and Crimond Churches and their friends as well as other supporters of the church.
-It features different aspects of cooking with a view to encouraging more adventurous meals as the ingredients/dishes are suggested by the members themselves.
-It has been well supported by all ages and both churches since its inception in 2014.
-The main theme of the club is to explore new foods and tastes as all dishes prepared are consumed by the members during the evening, as well as forging many new friendships within members.
+The club began in 2014 and took place monthly from September to March in Lonmay Hall until early 2019.
+It was open to all members of Lonmay and Crimond Churches and their friends as well as other supporters of the church.
+It featured different aspects of cooking with a view to encouraging more adventurous meals as the ingredients/dishes were suggested by the members themselves.
+It was well supported by all ages and both churches and proved a fun, enjoyable incentive to try more interesting and diverse menus.
+Meetings have finished for the time being.

 From time to time short courses are held to explore the Christian Faith.
 These are held in a non-threatening and friendly atmosphere.